digiltd/oh-rtd-test/Plex-Binding.md

 rule "Lights on when paused or stopped" when
-    Item PlexTvStatus changed to Paused or
+    Item PlexTVStatus changed to Paused or
-    Item PlexTvStatus changed to Stopped then
+    Item PlexTVStatus changed to Stopped then
 	logInfo("PlexLight", "Play to pause")
 	dimLiving.apply(80)